pawelgrzybek/siema/README.md

 ### `selector` (string or DOM element)

-Specify the selector to use as a carousel.
+The selector to use as a carousel.
 Siema will use all immediate children of this selector as a slider items.
 It can be a query string [(example)](http://codepen.io/pawelgrzybek/pen/QvLjxY) or DOM element [(example)](http://codepen.io/pawelgrzybek/pen/gWYaje).

 ### `duration` (number)